perrye1/RealEstateDB/readme.txt

 # Nolan Schumaker		   #
 ####################################

-App is hosted on AWS and is available at http://tellview.net/real-estate
+App is hosted on AWS and is available at http://tellview.net/real-estate (Internet Explorer is not supported)

+Screenshots of all user interface states are located in the directory: "/screenshots"

+Java source code is located in the directory: "/real-estate/src/main/java/edu/nku/csc450/realEstate/web"

+HTML and JS source code is located in the directory: "/real-estate/src/main/webapp"

 1) Unauthenticated requests are captured and redirected to the login/register page.